2022 Trustee Elections and AGM

 The fourth election of trustees of the Society of Research Software Engineering will be taking place this September, along with our Annual General Meeting (AGM).
 This post explains how this year’s election will work, how to stand as a candidate and how to submit items to our AGM.

 Trustee Candidate Nominations

-Nominations are open from now (Monday 18th July) until midnight at the end of Wednesday 10th August, with members voting in August and September over a period of three weeks.
+Nominations are open from now (Monday 18th July) until midnight at the end of Wednesday 10th August, with members voting at the AGM.
 Results will be announced at our AGM as the new trustees take up their positions and the retiring trustees stand down.

 Since the first election of trustees of the Society in September 2019, we have been working hard to ensure that the Society has all of the necessary internal processes and infrastructure to continue and build upon the successes of the previous RSE Association.
 At the same time as this, the Society continues to support and lead a number of initiatives to further promote the growth of the RSE community and the position of RSEs themselves within the wider research community.
 These include our event funding, our community newsletter, the mentoring scheme and this year’s return of the in-person RSE conference.

 What is required to be a trustee?